Venezuela’s Maduro says two Americans captured in failed invasion attempt

 The U.S. government “should engage and try to get these guys back,” Goudreau said.
 “They are Americans.
 They are ex-Green Berets.
 Come on.”

-U.S. officials, who have indicted Maduro on narcoterrorism, offered a $15 million bounty for information leading to his capture or conviction and imposed severe sanctions on his government — would not comment on the alleged arrests.
-U.S. officials have distanced themselves from Sunday’s operation and questioned both its veracity and legality.
+U.S. officials — who have indicted Maduro on narcoterrorism charges, offered a $15 million bounty for information leading to his capture or conviction, and imposed severe sanctions on his government — would not comment on the alleged arrests.
+U.S. officials have distanced themselves from Sunday’s operation and questioned its veracity and legality.

 Colombian authorities and the mainstream opposition headed by Guaidó — the National Assembly president recognized as Venezuela’s rightful leader by the United States and more than 50 other nations — have said they believe the operation was infiltrated by Maduro loyalists.
-Maduro’s senior officials have spoken of the planned operation for weeks before it was sprung Sunday.
+Maduro’s senior officials spoke of the planned operation for weeks before it was sprung Sunday.

 “I don’t think all the people involved in this were working for the dictatorship,” said one senior opposition official, who spoke on the condition of anonymity to discuss internal matters.
 “I think most were trying to do something for the right reasons, but at an important level, this was leaked.”